- 19th District

 Read full packet for pipeline legislation here.

-- Senate Bill 928, legislation that requires pipeline companies to apply to the Pennsylvania Public Utility Commission (PUC) for authorization regarding the “siting” or placement pipelines to be constructed under safety and environmental standards.
+- Senate Bill 928, legislation that requires pipeline companies to apply to the Pennsylvania Public Utility Commission (PUC) for authorization regarding the “siting” or placement of pipelines to be constructed under safety and environmental standards.
 It also requires consultation with Pennsylvania Department of Environmental Protection (DEP), the county’s local governing body, and the local emergency management organization coordinators in evaluating each standard.

 - Senate Bill 929, legislation that allows local municipalities to levy a fee on pipelines to fund increased emergency response services and related expenses, such as training, equipment, and planning.